 Timaru, New Zealand

-with the following description in an internet auction:
+with the following description in internet auctions:

 Today, Deutsche Post also uses hundreds of thousands of bicycles to deliver letters.
-Nevertheless this is no reason to collect all issues of the Deutsche Post.
+Nevertheless this is no reason yet to collect all issues of the Deutsche Post.
 You can rather collect the cancellations of these licensed bicycle couriers:

 Although many so-called "bicycle mails" are not included in any mayor stamp catalog, they are very popular with collectors and partly achieve considerable prices at auctions.